SieglStefan/SpeedyWeatherEmulator.jl/docs/src/running_SWE.md

 1. Compute Z-score parameters from the training set.
 2. Build an `Emulator` according to the chosen architecture.
 3. Normalize training and validation data.
-4. Train with the Adam optimizer, starting with a given learning rate that halves every 30 epochs.
+4. Train with a Adam optimizer, starting with a given learning rate that halves every 30 epochs.
 5. Record training and validation losses batch-by-batch.
 6. Reinitializes the `Losses` object with the needed training time
 7. Evaluate the trained emulator on the test set.